wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 He manipulated the controls with practiced efficiency.
 Down the street, Ivy watched the lamp posts respond.
 The first one blinked quickly, stayed bright for a longer count, stayed bright again, then blinked quickly once more.
 The pattern repeated down the line until all the visible lamps had acknowledged the signal.

 "Now a simple message," Cole said.
-"Just coordinates—row four, column seven on the district grid."
+"Just coordinates; row four, column seven on the district grid."
 More manipulation of controls, and the lamps responded with a different pattern.
 "And the closing signal."

-The final pattern was different again—short, short, long.
+The final pattern was different again: short, short, long.
 After it finished, the lamps returned to steady illumination.

 "It's like the city talking to itself," Ivy said, watching the last echoes of the signal fade.